DavidHaintz/Baila/README.md

-Baila ist eine webbasierte Administrationsoberfläche (Webpanel) zur Verwaltung mehrer Computer mit einfacher Erweiterungsmöglichkeit.
+Baila is a web-based administration interface (web panel) for managing multiple computers which is easily extendible.

 **Features:**
-- Integriertes IP2Country
+- Integrated IP2Country
 - Taskmanagement
 - Usermanagement
-- Computer/Bots können einem User zugeordnet werden
+- Computers/Bots can be assigned users
-- 3 Berechtigungsstufen
+- 3 access levels (Admin, User, Guest)
-- Debug-Modul (ermöglicht einfachere Auswertung der Fehler auf Remote-PCs)
+- Debug-Modul (for simple evaluation of errors on remote computers)
-- Updates im Webpanel
+- Updates listed in web panel
-- Erweiterbar durch Module
+- Extendible with modules
+- Multi Language Support

 **Security:**
-- Verwendet prepared Statements für Datenbankabfragen (schnell & sicher)
+- Uses prepared statements for database queries (fast & secure)
-- Kodiert alle von außen kommenden Daten (keine XSS)

-**Module**
+- Encodes all external data (no XSS)

+**Modules**
 - Stealer